Start taking danazol on the first day of your period unless you have been told otherwise. You can take the capsules either before or after meals.

 - If you have ever had an unwanted blood clot (thrombosis), or stroke.

-- If you have any of the following conditions: epilepsy, sugar diabetes, high blood pressure, migraine, or a blood fat (lipid) disorder.
+- If you have any of the following conditions: epilepsy, diabetes (diabetes mellitus), high blood pressure, migraine, or a blood fat (lipid) disorder.

 - If you have any problems with the way your liver works, or any problems with the way your kidneys work.